nawrockie/ribosensor_wrapper/00README.txt

 https://github.com/aaschaffer/16S_sensor/blob/master/README

-A few important points about the lists of errors above:
+A few important points for users within NCBI about the lists of errors above:

 - A GPIPE error is triggered by one or more occurrences of its triggering Sensor/Ribotyper errors (with the exception listed above